digitalnomd/digitalnomd.github.io/index.md

 title: "Welcome!"
 ---

 I'm glad you are here.
-I plan to talk about DevOps and cloud tech.
+I plan to talk about tech and entrepreneurship.